Skin cancer is now the most commonly diagnosed cancer in the United States and much of the world.

 With this in mind, is there a possibility that some more recent changes in our lifestyle are causing the skyrocketing rates of melanoma?

 Why have melanoma rates increased so significantly in the past few decades?

 Does Bad Diet Promote and Cause Skin Cancer?

-The link between diet and skin cancer is stronger than you may imagine.
+The link between diet and skin cancer may be stronger than we imagine.

 In essence, there is a relationship between the food we eat, the sun, and skin cancer.

-Also, there is a link between diet and skin cancer independently of the sun.
+Also, there appears to be a link between diet and skin cancer independently of the sun.

 The Link Between Diet, Sun and Skin Cancer